 Cases bearing these and other hallmarks have all proven to be scams intended to prey on sympathetic and compassionate U.S. citizen victims.
 We advise U.S. citizens not to send money to people they have never actually met.
 [Note: Even if the request comes from a family member or someone you have met, beware of “Grandparent Scams” and do not send money without first contacting the Office of Overseas Citizen Services.]

 In the event you do lose money, be warned that your chances of getting it back are almost nil.
 This type of crime is not a priority for local police and it is difficult to prosecute these cases.
 The Embassy can offer a sympathetic ear, share information on protecting yourself against such scams, and help you determine if your situation is real or fraudulent, but cannot do much else.
 Victims can report the scam on www.ic3.gov and might also consider alerting the dating website on which the scammer was encountered.

 - It is very difficult to recover money sent to these scammers as they work from internet cafes and are entirely portable and elusive.

 - Many Americans have reported losing thousands of dollars through such scams.

-In the aftermath of a scam, some people have found support and camaraderie at a Yahoo Group started by and for scam victims.
-Participants have reported that the group helps underscore the breadth of the problem and allows people to see they are not alone - please note this group is in no way affiliated with or endorsed by the U.S. government.
+If you suspect you may be the victim of a scam, please read through our information on Resources for Victims of International Financial Scams.
+In the aftermath of a scam, some people have also found support and camaraderie at the following sites started by and for scam victims.
+Participants have reported that the groups help underscore the breadth of the problem and allow people to see they are not alone.
+Please note these sites are in no way affiliated with or endorsed by the U.S. government.